JesseMcGilAllen/javaIndividualProject/Journal.md

 Completed:
     Connected languages servlet

+04/16/16

+Completed:
+    Got Show Language servlet working

+04/19/16

+Completed:
+    Got add Languages servlet working

 I was finally about to display a list of languages in the languages jsp.
 I was having quite the trouble and found it was a mysql issue.
 The IntelliJ version was not adding records when I tried using the Database console view.
 I was able to add one using my Terminal instance.

+I still extremely dislike the routes given for each jsp.
+I spent some time researching alternatives and may look at web frameworks a bit more in depth at some point in the next week or two.
+My limited research has lead me to believe that Spring MVC, Play, or Spark may provide me with the routing mechanism I want.
+Another option was uncovered after talking with Paula: To throw a lot of complications in the web.xml file.
+I could set the jsp path as best I could staticly in the project and then configure the Realm accordingly or I could look into servlet url-mapping which may also hold a solution to my problems.